Trayvon Martin: Digital footprint

-Critics of Martin had pointed out his tattoos, an empty marijuana bag, a photo of Martin with gold grills, and texts from his cell phone to claim he had a violent nature and that there was an effort to keep this information from the public.
-His email and Facebook accounts were hacked by a white supremacist and selected tweets from his Twitter account were published on the conservative website The Daily Caller.
-A picture of Martin making an obscene gesture from his account was widely circulated, while pictures from his account of Martin with a birthday cake, fishing with his father and dressed in a prom suit were not.
-The website Gawker obtained a screen shot of Martin's email account inbox before it was deleted, showing emails referring to SAT exams and scholarship opportunities.
+Martin posted on Twitter under the username "Slimm", according to the Miami Herald.
+Martin tweeted his last message two days before he was killed.
+After his death, Martin's digital footprint was subject to media analysis, with The Herald noting, "But in the racially divisive media hype that has followed the teenager’s controversial killing, pages of nonsensical Twitter updates written back when Trayvon’s biggest concerns were getting a call back from a girl are now being examined and scrutinized by bloggers around the nation."
+Martin frequently posted about food, girls, school, and sex, and quoted rap lyrics and made crude jokes.
+His email and Facebook accounts were hacked by a white supremacist, and selected tweets from his Twitter account were published on the conservative website The Daily Caller.
+Supporters of Zimmerman had pointed to Martin's tattoos, social media posts, and texts from his cell phone as evidence of Martin's violent nature and that there was an effort to keep this information from the public.
+A picture of Martin making an obscene gesture from his account was widely circulated, while pictures from his account of Martin with a birthday cake, fishing with his father, and dressed in a prom suit were not.
+The website Gawker obtained a screenshot of Martin's email account inbox before it was deleted, showing emails referring to SAT exams and scholarship opportunities.

 During Zimmerman's trial, the judge granted defense lawyers access to Martin's cell phone, social media posts, and Facebook and Twitter accounts, saying that the defense team needed to be able to review the evidence for any indications of violent tendencies.
-Some of the cell phone texts the defense wanted to use showed Martin had texted about his fights, marijuana use, and guns, and that he had described himself as "gangsta".
+Cell phone texts the defense wanted to use showed Martin had discussed about his fights, marijuana use, and guns, and that he had described himself as "gangsta".
 Benjamin Crump, the Martins' family attorney, said whether Martin had worn gold teeth or used an obscene gesture had nothing to do with his death.
 The judge eventually ruled that Martin's social media posts would not be mentioned during the trial, although his marijuana use could be.
 The defense did not present any of this information to the jury, and it was not entered into evidence.